 The most crucial factor to keep in mind is the weather conditions of the area where your property is located.

 Materials with exceptional waterproofing abilities, like the EPDM, are suitable for rainy areas with more than 55 inches of annual rainfall.
+In one of my previous projects in Seattle, where rainfall is quite high, EPDM proved to be highly effective in preventing leaks and water damage.

 However, if you reside in a sunny area, materials such as TPO are a great option due to their solar radiation reflection and cooling cost reduction.
+According to a study by the National Roofing Contractors Association, TPO roofs can reduce cooling costs by up to 15% in sunny climates.

 1. Cost